 Do not administer CYRAMZA as an intravenous push or bolus.

 Recommended Dose And Schedule

-- The recommended dose of CYRAMZA is 8 mg/kg every 2 weeks administered as an intravenous infusion over 60 minutes.
+- The recommended dose of CYRAMZA is 8 mg/kg every 2 weeks administered by intravenous infusion over 60 minutes prior to FOLFIRI administration.
 Continue CYRAMZA until disease progression or unacceptable toxicity.

 - Prior to each CYRAMZA infusion, premedicate all patients with an intravenous histamine H1 antagonist (e.g., diphenhydramine hydrochloride).

-- For patients who have experienced a Grade 1 or 2 infusion reaction, also premedicate with dexamethasone (or equivalent) and acetaminophen prior to each CYRAMZA infusion [see Dose Modifications].
+- For patients who have experienced a Grade 1 or 2 infusion-related reaction, also premedicate with dexamethasone (or equivalent) and acetaminophen prior to each CYRAMZA infusion [see DOSAGE AND ADMINISTRATION].

 - Reduce the infusion rate of CYRAMZA by 50% for Grade 1 or 2 IRRs.

-- Permanently discontinue CYRAMZA for Grade 3 or 4 IRRs [see Premedication and WARNINGS AND PRECAUTIONS].
+- Permanently discontinue CYRAMZA for Grade 3 or 4 IRRs [see DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS].

 - Interrupt CYRAMZA for severe hypertension until controlled with medical management.

 - Permanently discontinue CYRAMZA for severe hypertension that cannot be controlled with antihypertensive therapy [see WARNINGS AND PRECAUTIONS].